 Hi from France.

-At the end of last summer, my husband and I planned six days of hiking in Germany as our only real vacation of the year, which had been very stressful.
+At the end of summer 2018, my partner and I planned six days of hiking in Germany as our only real vacation of the year, which had been very stressful.
 Four days in, I got an urgent message about a jump-in, and after some discussion, sadness, and a final lovely evening together, I left early to take the job.
-Ever since, I’ve felt I owed my husband a real vacation.
+Ever since, I’ve felt I owed my partner a real vacation.

 Four and a half years ago, in the spring of 2015, I got a tattoo on my wrist.
 It’s a quarter rest, one of the most beautiful figures of musical notation—I drew this one on a piece of scrap paper on a train.
 It was meant as a cue to breathe, to listen, to take rest: a constant visual reminder that the silence is as important as the notes, the breath as important as the phonation.